UCITS ETFs — Ireland's Structural Advantage

 Once major players chose Dublin, a deep ecosystem of fund administrators, auditors, legal firms, and custodians developed to service them.
 This network effect makes Ireland self-reinforcing as the dominant location — switching costs are high.

-Why Irish investors should choose Ireland-domiciled ETFs
+Why should Irish investors choose Ireland-domiciled ETFs?

 The withholding tax advantage — a worked example